We are often asked: "Does your grass mat surfacing conform to the standard?"

 What if the product is part of a system?

 Our SmartPlay product is installed as part of a system, with a few different variations available.
-For products such as our SmartPlay shock pads that are intended to be laid over another layer, the entire system must be tested.
-This is classed as a composite product and the surface with all its layer(s) must be tested as a whole to BS EN 1177 (2018).
+For products such as our SmartPlay shock pads laid over another layer, the entire system must be tested.
+This composite product, therefore, must be tested with the layers as a whole product surface to BS EN 1177 (2018).

 Always remember to ask your supplier to clarify exactly what ground conditions their product has been tested on.
 For example, if the test states the mat was tested with a 140mm soil layer and mesh on a grass base, you will need to replicate these conditions on site in order for the grass mats to comply to their certification.

-With regard to the construction of the Grass Safety Matting we recommend you use a supplier that offers a minimum 5‐year guarantee on its product, can provide a flammability test certificate and can supply spares and support if problems arise in the future.
+For the construction of Grass Safety Matting we recommend using suppliers that offers a minimum 5‐year guarantee on its product.
+They should also provide a flammability test certificate and can supply spares and support if problems arise in the future.

-If you have any more questions on grass mats, the grass mat standard, or the SmartPlay system, feel free to leave a comment, or email us at info@playsmartuk.co.uk or call us on 01564 742811.
+Do you have any more questions on grass mats, the grass mat standard, or the SmartPlay system?
+Feel free to leave a comment, or email us at info@playsmartuk.co.uk or call us on 01564 742811.